 “We are delighted to advance our mission into the New London and Spicer communities with the development of Bethesda North Pointe.
 We are eager to provide a comprehensive-care campus, where older adults can embrace new life journeys together while remaining connected to the community, lifestyles and foundations they’ve built together over a lifetime,” said Michelle Haefner, CEO at Bethesda.

 Bethesda’s Board of Directors initiated the development of a senior-lifestyle campus in response to the shifting demographic of the Kandiyohi County and surrounding areas.
-Bethesda broke ground in October 2019, and construction of the Bethesda North Pointe campus is scheduled to be completed in spring 2021.
+Bethesda broke ground in October 2019, and construction of the Bethesda North Pointe campus is scheduled to be completed in summer 2021.

 Bethesda North Pointe will include 70, thoughtfully designed, senior apartments.
 These apartments include 34 independent-living and assisted-living units, as well as 18 advanced-care, assisted-living units, and 18 memory-care assisted living units.
 This comprehensive housing model ensures that as residents’ health needs change, they will be able to remain in their apartment households and receive increased health services and a greater level of nursing care.